thousandbrainsproject/tbp.monty/tools/future_work_widget/README.md

 A tool that

-1. processes an index.json that is produced by the github_readme_sync tool and makes it consumable by the widget
+1. processes an index.json that is produced by the github_readme_sync tool and converts it into a format consumable by the widget
-2. uploads that data file and the widget HTML to an S3 bucket.

 ## Setup